Hot Tips for a Dirty Weekend: Whistler Bike Park Opening

 Dress to Impress

-Over 11 m of snow this winter and a pretty cool spring means there’s still a lots of snow around – which might make it a little chilly on the trails and lifts.
+Spring temperatures can make it a little chilly on the trails and lifts.
 Consider some layers along with your armour (and if you want a new outfit, now’s the time to hit the shops for the latest gear).

 Ease Into It